A good product package isn't trash; it's a powerful extension of your brand.

-Every year sees the launch of almost 30,000 new products, and 70-80 percent of these products fall flat.
+Every year sees the launch of almost 30,000 new products, and 70%-80% of these products fall flat.
 Here's how and why you can beat the odds by paying attention to your product packaging.

 For every product on the market, there are countless brands vying for the customer's attention.
 One way to clear the clutter and stand out from the crowd is to ensure that your product packaging is captivating.
 You can go incredibly bold and playful to attract attention, use stylization with quirky patterns to make your packaging shine, or tell a unique story with your packaging.
 You have endless possibilities to make your product packaging speak for itself.

-The colors, patterns and textures that you use in your product packaging play a decisive role in your consumer's purchase decision.
+The colors, patterns and textures in your product packaging play a role in your consumer's purchase decision.
 The human brain reacts to patterns and colors in unique ways, so choose your colors wisely.
 Study your demographic and accordingly customize product packaging for maximum impact at the retail shelf.